 Lunch + Shopping

-When you get hungry, you’re in for a treat!
-There are so many great lunch options on Oahu’s North Shore.
+Snorkeling will help you work up an appetite, and there are so many great lunch options on Oahu’s North Shore.

-If you want something to eat nearby Shark’s Cove, you can walk across the street and order something from a food truck or visit the iconic Sunrise Shack for a colorful smoothie bowl.
+If you want something to eat nearby Shark’s Cove, you can walk across the street and order something from a food truck or visit the cheery Sunrise Shack for a colorful smoothie bowl.

 Alternatively, head into Haleiwa town for a hearty lunch and some shopping to get you through the heat of the day!
-Some of the best lunch spots in Haleiwa, Hawaii include:
+Some of the best lunch spots in Haleiwa include:

-★ Farm To Barn Cafe & Juicery: Darling spot for fresh, filling food
+• 🥯 Farm To Barn Cafe & Juicery: Darling spot for fresh, filling food with live music and outdoor seating

-★ Haleiwa Joe’s: Popular eatery with a view of the marina
+• 🍝 Haleiwa Joe’s: High end eatery with a view of the marina

 If you want to do a little shopping after lunch, you’ll be delighted to find several cute stores such as Coco’s Trading Post Haleiwa, Guava Shop, Green Gypsy Thrift Shop, and more.